django/asgiref/specs/www.rst

   ``[name, value]`` two-item iterables, where ``name`` is the header name and ``value`` is the header value.
 Order should be preserved from the original HTTP request; duplicates are possible and must be preserved in the message as received.
+Header names should be lowercased, but it is not required;
+  servers should preserve header case on a best-effort basis.
-Header names must be lowercased.
-Pseudo headers (present in HTTP/2 and HTTP/3) must be removed; if ``:authority`` is present its value must be added to the start of the iterable with ``host`` as the header name or replace any existing host header already present.
+  Pseudo headers (present in HTTP/2 and HTTP/3) must be removed;
+  if ``:authority`` is present its value must be added to the start of the iterable with ``host`` as the header name or replace any existing host header already present.

 * ``client`` (*Iterable[Unicode string, int]*) -- A two-item iterable